Dominance of Veiled Heart

 My pulse thundered in my ears.
 Think, or your neck will meet the blade!

-As my pulse pounds, an insane idea hits me.
-With trembling fingers, I dip into a puddle of blood on the floor and start scribbling:
+With trembling fingers, I dip into the blood pooling on the floor and begin to scribble:

 Scribble: +AnHG!nHanNg# buUh#@yY TtO mMam4+AayY nNa B@ Kk()?